redis/redis-doc/topics/cluster-spec.md

 Fault Tolerance
 ===

+Node failure detection
+---

-Fault tolerance is implemented in the following way:
+Failure detection is implemented in the following way:

 * A node marks another node setting the PFAIL flag (possible failure) if the node is not responding to our PING requests for a given time.
 * Nodes broadcast information about other nodes (three random nodes taken at random) when pinging other nodes.
 The gossip section contains information about other nodes flags.